javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 In other words, handling of finished promises and resuming "awaits" is done before closing the transaction.

 That's a minor technical detail.
-If we're using `async/await` instead of low-level promisse calls, then we can assume that a transaction commits when all its requests are done, and the current code finishes.
+If we're using `async/await` instead of low-level promise calls, then we can assume that a transaction commits when all its requests are done, and the current code finishes.
 ```

 So, in the example above no special code is needed to finish the transaction.

-Transaction auto-commit has an important side effect.
+Transactions auto-commit principle has an important side effect.
 We can't insert an async operation like `fetch`, `setTimeout` in the middle of transaction.
-IndexedDB will not keep the transaction waiting until these are done.
+IndexedDB will not keep the transaction waiting till these are done.

 In the code below `request2` in line `(*)` fails, because the transaction is already committed, can't make any request in it: